13 Simple Tips to Improve Your Website [Tried & Tested Ones Only]

-There can be multiple reasons why your website is slow to load and you need to consider all of them.
+There can be multiple reasons why your website’s load time is so high and you need to consider all of them.
 Among the main “offenders” are large image files, redirects, too many HTTP requests or unstructured website code.

 Claiming that you are the best will not get you too far if you don’t have anyone backing your story.
 It is particularly good if your story is backed up by someone important or as we call them today – influencers.

-Influencers are called like that from obvious reasons.
+Influencers are called like that for obvious reasons.
 People value their opinion and they listen to their recommendations.

 Do your research and find influencers, e.g. on social media, who you can get in touch with.
 Present your products and collaborate with them to spread the word.